CZSK-MicroHacks/MicroHack-Fabric/challenges/ch00/README.md

 ## Actions

+### Setup the Azure Portal access and onboard the user account

 1) Open the website https://portal.azure.com and if you are logged in with your account, *Sign out* first.
 Alternatively, open the website in a Private browser window.

 2) Log in with your user and password.